Voted Society Of The Year 2019/2020 and Most Inclusive Society 2016/17!

 What should I wear?
 The best attire for pole lessons is a short sleeved top, shorts and bare feet.
-Do NOT wear moisturiser or fake tan on your body 24 hours before pole lessons as it can make the pole slippery and dangerous for you and fellow members.
-We recommend against leggings or trousers as you generally need skin to be able to grip onto the pole, however, we are soon going to be organising a discount for sticky leggings so you can still grip onto the pole if you'd prefer not wearing shorts!
+Please do NOT wear moisturiser or fake tan on your body 24 hours before pole lessons as it can make the pole slippery and dangerous for you and fellow members.
+We recommend against leggings or trousers as you generally need skin to be able to grip onto the pole, however, feel free to wear whatever makes you most comfortable

 How do I sign up?
 Get yourself a Society Federation membership, then a membership for Warwick Pole and Aerial Arts Society below.
 Then click on the link below for sign ups (or scroll to the bottom of this page), which are put up each Sunday at 12pm, midday.

-For more specific information on WPAA’s class times, socials, performances, FAQs and to find out more about our exec, visit our Facebook page as well as our Facebook community group (private group for sharing of progress and inspiring videos as well as cancellations and last minute info) and check out our Instagram @warwick_pole, join our WhatsApp chat and join our Lounge!
+For more specific information on WPAA’s class times, socials, performances, FAQs and to find out more about our exec, check out our Instagram @warwick_pole, join our WhatsApp chat and join our Lounge!
 We'll do our best to answer any questions you DM us and of course you can also email us via firstname.lastname@example.org.
 You can also check out our website as it's a great hub of information that can answer most questions!